Sokolmish/coursework_2/README.md

 Server will run on port 8091.
 It is specified in `docker-compose.yml` file.

-After launching the forum will be avaivable on http://localhost:8091.
+After launching the forum will be available on http://localhost:8091.

-PhpMyAdmin page will be avaivable on http://localhost:8091/phpmyadmin/.
+PhpMyAdmin page will be available on http://localhost:8091/phpmyadmin/.

 ## Docker